Pekaway/ESP32-BLE-WIFI-SHUNT/readme.md

 **Known problems:**
 - DS18B20 connected to SPI FLash pin 24, this causes a problem and the ESP does not boot
 - DeepSleep Flash problem with the ESP32-C3 USB-C port
+- own consumption is not counted
+- below 100mA the accuracy decreases

 **Hints:**
 - If the COM port is not found turn the USB-C cable.
 Not all pins are assigned.
+-